Alfresco/docs-alfresco/content-services/latest/admin/workflows.md

 ### Tasks

-The integration of Activiti in Alfresco Content Services provides three types of tasks in a process definition.
+The integration of Activiti in Content Services provides three types of tasks in a process definition.

 |Task type|Description|
 |---------|-----------|